-Since its initial pilot in 2014, the project expanded its territorial scope to reach 20 departments of Colombia, impacting numerous communities affected by the conflict and marginalized from society across the Colombian territory.
+Since its initial implementation in 2019, the project expanded its territorial scope to reach 19 departments of Colombia, impacting numerous communities affected by the conflict and marginalized from society across the Colombian territory.

 The network of participating organisations for the Youth-Led Peace and Reconciliation in Colombia went beyond the implementation period of the project and continued activities in 2021, as shown below: